Its-OK-Wakamatsu-san/Exact_time_interval_using_-time.sleep-/README.md

 Python , module , method , precise , interval time , time.sleep , threading , queue , update

 ## Overview
-I often use 'time.sleep', but 'time.sleep' gives me an approximate time requested, but not an exact time.
+We often use "time.sleep" in our measurements, but "time.sleep" gives us the approximate time requested, but not the exact time.
-By adjusting the sleep period with 'time.sleep', I can set the time interval precisely.
+We can set the time interval precisely by adjusting the sleep period using "time.sleep".
 ### Case#1
-Case#1 is when using "time.sleep" , "threading", and "queue".[^1]  　I'll adjust the 'time.sleep' period at the end of a series of threading processes.
+Case#1 is when using "time.sleep" , "threading", and "queue".[^1]  　I'll adjust the "time.sleep" period at the end of a series of threading processes.

 ### Case#2
 Case#2 is when not using "threading".
 For example, when using "matplotlib FuncAnimation" method, I shall adjust "time.sleep" period in the " update function".